 When you live in a house that is bigger and more luxurious than your requirement, you tend to accumulate extra stuff in it just for the sake of filling it up.
 These material possessions are not only costly but they carry no value in your life.

 “Love grows best in little houses, with fewer walls to separate.
 Where you eat and sleep so close together, you can’t help but communicate.
 If we had more room between us, think of all we’d miss.
 Love grows best in houses just like this.”

 – Doug Stone.

 Consumerism pushes us to hoard stuff we do not need.
 This hoarding is not only bad for our financial health but also for our mental health.
-We self assume that we should have a luxury automobile, a walk-in closet full of exclusive clothing, the latest gadgets, decorated house otherwise we will not be able to fit in the society.
+We self assume that we should have a luxury automobile, a walk-in closet full of exclusive clothing, the latest gadgets, decorated house or decorated apartment otherwise we will not be able to fit in the society.
 People dwell on financial troubles just to afford a certain lifestyle, which they do not need in the first place.

 However, all these assumptions are not true.
 Finally, people are beginning to realize that excess space filled with material possessions will and cannot make us happy.
 The Tiny House movement offers an answer to the desire to live a more simple life and to live in a way that doesn’t impact the Earth as much.

 Advantages of Living in a Tiny House

 Living in a tiny house comes with loads of advantages and rewards, both in the short and long term.